japer-technology/forgejo-society/README.md

 4. **Cognition persists as Git objects.** Memory, decisions, K-lines, and settlements are commits, not hidden state.
-5. **Sovereignty is structural.** Owned hardware, owned forge, owned files â€” not a posture, a topology.
+5. **Sovereignty is structural.** Owned hardware, owned forge, owned files not a posture, a topology.

 ## Repository map